Junghans: History

+Junghans defence industry

-The Junghans Microtec GmbH was a division of Junghans Uhren GmbH founded in the mid 1980s, which was formally spun out into a separate legal entity in 1999, and produces fuze-technology for artillery, mortar, medium-calibre, tanks, anti-tank and cruise missiles.
+The Junghans Microtec GmbH was a division of Junghans Uhren GmbH founded in the mid-1980s, which was formally spun out into a separate legal entity in 1999, and produces fuze-technology for artillery, mortar, medium-calibre, tanks, anti-tank and cruise missiles.
 Junghans Microtec is located in the small town of Dunningen-Seedorf, close to Schramberg.
 The company produces fuses for 76 mm to 203 mm artillery.
 The small German tank Wiesel AWC uses the Junghans fuse MFZ/M as a standard performance.

-In December 2010 WikiLeaks posted documents from US anti-terror officials, which said that the production facilities of Junghans Microtec GmbH would be endangered by terrorist attacks.
+According to a leaked diplomatic cable, the production facilities of Junghans Microtec GmbH would be endangered by terrorist attacks.